LucRoy/LucRoy/estuary-tutorial-ubuntu.md

 cd estuary
 ```

-3. We can now build the project by running.
+3. We can now build the project by running it.
 ```
 make clean all
 ```